wingman1960/hyperledgeTestingNetwork/readme.md

 # Hyperledger Local Testing Network

 ## Description
-Set up the hyperleger network with docker-compose Solved the issue of failing to pull the hyperledger/fabric-peer:lastest image by refering to specific version
+Set up the hyperleger network with docker-compose.
+- Solved the issue of failing to pull the hyperledger/fabric-peer:lastest image by refering to ibmblockchian respository.

 ## Usage:
 ### Single peer: